Brand and identify livestock

 To apply for permission to use a branding iron off the brand's registered property, follow these steps:

 Step 1.
-Discuss your proposed branding needs with a regional livestock biosecurity officer at Animal Biosecurity.
+Discuss your proposed branding needs with a regional livestock biosecurity officer at Livestock Biosecurity.

 Step 2.
-Fill in the request for special permission form for your area:
+Fill in the request for special permission to brand cattle off registered run.

 Step 3.
-Get the property owner to fill in the owner's permission to use run (temporary) form .
+Get the property or land owner to fill in the owner's permission to use run (temporary) form.

-If your request is approved, the registrar will fax or email authorisation back to the owner of the brand, the owner of the temporary run and the regional livestock biosecurity officer.
+If your request is approved, the registrar will email authorisation back to the owner of the brand, the owner of the temporary run and the regional livestock biosecurity officer.

 You must notify the registrar if any of the following things happen: